When you’re just getting into growing…

 When talking about cheap but effective seeds, Crop King Seeds is the number 1 value-for-money seed bank that you will find.

-Now, don't think the quality of the seeds coming from CKS are bad…
+Now, don’t think the quality of the seeds coming from CKS is bad…

 Their seeds have very high germination rates and they grow into good quality plants, yielding proper buds.

 Some of their strains do much better than others, however…

 And if you're looking for a highly recommended strain which has proven to do well, get these seeds: